polyfy/polylith/readme.md

 ## Continuous integration

-How this repository sets up its own continuous integration and deployment is described [here](doc/ci-and-deployment.md), but let's instead talk a bit about how it can be set up in general.
+How this repository sets up its own continuous integration and deployment is described [here](doc/ci-and-deployment.md).

 When setting up continuous integration, we sometimes want to keep track of changes per project.
 To support this we need to add tag patterns for the projects we want to build, e.g.: